Ennerdale, Cumbria: Possible introduction of predators

 In 2013 George Monbiot published Feral, a book on rewilding, in which he argued that Ennerdale is not very wild in comparison with projects in other countries.
 He draws attention to the lack of predators in the valley to control the numbers of grazing animals such as deer.
 In this interpretation, rewilding implies the presence of carnivores to reduce herbivore pressure and enhance trophic diversity.

 In March 2015, the Lynx UK Trust announced that Ennerdale was one of three locations in England and Scotland where it wanted to trial the reintroduction of wild Eurasian lynx (a species which preys on deer).
 However, by 2017 the Trust was proposing Kielder Forest as the preferred site for such a trial.

 So far as is known, there are no resident pine martens in Ennerdale, but there is evidence that the species is present in Cumbria.
 There are discussions about its reintroduction to the valley and breeding boxes have been installed.

 Governance

-Ennerdale is within the Copeland UK Parliamentary constituency and the North West England European Parliamentary constituency.
-Trudy Harrison is the Member of parliament.
+Ennerdale is within the Whitehaven and Workington UK parliamentary constituency.

-Prior to Brexit in 2020, its residents voted to elect MEP's for the North West England constituency of the European Parliament.